nadeemabdulhamid/csc404-repo-fall2025/projects/01/proposals/madiProposal.md

 Lox Proposal

 Main idea:
 I propose the implementation of type specification similar to Java using the symbol ` to improve readability.
+This type specification would be ignored by the the code and be treated as a type of comment.

 “Lox is dynamically typed.
-Variables can store values of any type, and a single variable can even store values of different types at different times.
-If you try to perform an operation on values of the wrong type—say, dividing a number by a string—then the error is detected and reported at runtime.” -Nystrom, Robert Crafting Interpreters
+Variables can store values of any type, and a single variable can even store values of different types at different times.” -Nystrom, Robert Crafting Interpreters

 Acknowledging Lox’s simplistic nature:
 I am aware of the absence of types from lox and because of this, I also propose that this addition be purely optional.

-I recognise that the first argument for this choice would be to question its usefulness since comments exist:
+I recognise that the first argument for this choice would be to question its usefulness since normal comments exist:
 Comments are only seen at the end of the line and the context of the topic may be confusing on the first read through.
 Instant comprehension for what a function takes or what an object is.

+I recognise that the second argument for this choice would be to question why a normal comment notation couldn't be used:
+I did not see a comment notation that worked like how I will describe with Lox.
+If there is one and I missed it, then my secondary proposal would be to introduce a new standard for writing functions to increase reliability for programmers.
+The comment could be a courtesy.
+The ' would simply be replaced with the already existing comment notation.

 Code example: